Prunoideae/MitoFlex/README.md

 # 6. Extending the function of MitoFlex

-I tried my best to make the code structure of MitoFlex as easy as possible to increase its extendability and readability for users to extend it if they find the tools used by MitoFlex are not good enough or the workflow could be optimized.
-Extending the function should not be an hard task as MitoZ now.
+MitoFlex is designed for extendability and readability, to make users to extend it if they find the tools used by MitoFlex are not good enough or the workflow could be optimized.
+Extending the function should not be an hard task as MitoZ.

+MitoFlex is written in Python 3.6, so modifying the original workflow of MitoFlex requires a basic knowledge of the Python programming language.

 ## 6.0 Calling the MitoFlex from other ways

-Bash is not always the solution, in a certain circumstances an integrated call could be better because it allows deeper profiling and monitoring, and controlling.
+Bash is not always the solution, in a certain circumstances an call from python inside could be better because it allows deeper profiling and monitoring, and controlling.
+For example deploying and integrating the MitoFlex with environments like Jupyter or some web server.

 Since the only goal of decorators is to expose the original methods of Python to the command line, calling the methods could be easy, but should be catious because a raw calling could bypass some of the fuse methods of MitoFlex, which could make the arguments parsed and processed not correctly, or even leads to an unknown end.

-All MitoFlex function takes an Argument object as the only arguments, it's from the [parser.py](utility/parser.py), and it's very simple because actually it's just a wrapping of `**kwargs` to reduce coding and improve code redability.
+All MitoFlex function takes an Argument object as the only arguments, it's from the [parser.py](utility/parser.py), and it's very simple because actually it's just a wrapper of `**kwargs` to reduce coding and improve code redability.
 Casting and passing the Argument instance is easy:

 ```python